TimHanewich/Misc-Articles/Thoughts-on-AI-August-2024/readme.md

 At roughly 18 months since ChatGPT taking the world by storm, I wanted to document some thoughts on the evolution of this technology and the public's perception of it.
 I'll share each thought below, section by section.

-## Humans are incredibly adaptable
+## Humans are Incredibly Adaptable
 I remember the first time I chatted with a large language model.
 I was stunned at how humanlike the responses were and how its knowledge seemed to be endless.
 This was the first time I witnessed well-formed, creative, compelling text coming from a machine.

 And this shocked the world too.
 There is a reason why ChatGPT was one of the fastest growing products in history.
 But now, only ~18 months later, there is much chatter about the "overhyping" of LLM technology and the broader advancement of AI.